renpy/renpy/sphinx/source/config.rst

     See :ref:`Automatic Voice <automatic-voice>` for more details.

-.. var:: config.reduce_volume_in_voice = True

-    # If True, reduce the volumes of all the channels other than the "voice" channel
-    # during voice playing.

-.. var:: config.volume_in_voice = .5

-    # If reduce_volume_in_voice is True, fraction of the volumes of the mixers other
-    # than "voice" mixer during voice playing.

-.. var:: config.reduce_volume_time = .5

-    # It takes this seconds to reduce and return the volume when voice is played.

 .. var:: config.automatic_images = None

     If not None, this causes Ren'Py to automatically define